nmartin198/pyHS2MF6/docs/_sources/cs_sa_HSPF.rst.txt

 The goal for the standalone model is to produce Reach #5 outflow that approximately represents the observed Dolan Creek stream flow discharge from `USGS Gage 08449100 <https://waterdata.usgs.gov/tx/nwis/uv/?site_no=08449100&PARAmeter_cd=00065,00060>`_.
+Ideally, an existing, standalone HSPF model would be calibrated as part of a previous study.
+For test model formulation, the standalone HSPF model was employed directly as available from `Martin (2020) <https://doi.org/10.3390/w13010040>`_.

-In the set-up for calibration, estimates of spring discharge from Dolan Springs and YR-70-01-701 (see **Figure** :ref:`fig_cs_focused_ws`) are provided to the HSPF model as an external time series of inflows to Reach #5.
+In this model, estimates of spring discharge from Dolan Springs and YR-70-01-701 (see **Figure** :ref:`fig_cs_watershed`) are provided to the HSPF model as an external time series of inflows to Reach #5.

-An automated calibration process using `PEST <http://www.pesthomepage.org/>`_ was used to tweak watershed parameters to best reproduce the observed Dolan Creek stream flow.
-The results from this best-fit case are shown on **Figure** :ref:`fig_cs_sahspf_calib`.
+Simulation results for the standalone HSPF model are shown on **Figure** :ref:`fig_cs_sahspf_calib`.
 In this figure, the orange shaded area denotes the estimated, external inflow time series to Reach #5 that represents the combination of Dolan Springs and YR-70-01-701 discharge.